gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature backlog

 - documentation
+- resolve libraries from binary repositories, for libraries with a single variant
+    - Maven repo: assume API dependencies are defined by `compile` scope.
+    - Ivy repo: look for a particular configuration, if not present assume no API dependencies (or perhaps use `default` configuration)
+    - Assume no target platform, and assume compatible with all target platforms.
 - declare transitive API dependencies
+- use component model terminology in error messages and exception class names.
+- reporting
 - runtime dependencies
-- use component model terminology in error messages
-- reporting
 - allow another dependency set to be added as input.
 - allow a `LibrarySpec` instance to be added as a requirement.
 - make dependency declarations managed and immutable post resolve